 Or, if you're an adult, at least bring back those carefree childhood memories that drown out the monotony of work and help the birthday person forget how much money they just forked over during the holiday season.
 If only for one day, since it is their birthday, after all.

 While you may be used to the typical cake mix that comes from a box, treat the special birthday someone right with a homemade cake.
 The extra step taken to brighten up someone's special day with the irresistible Funfetti cake is precisely what a January birthday needs.
 For a Funfetti frosting recipe, check out our list.

 2. February: Red Velvet Cake

 Love is in the air, and so are red balloons, birthday balloons that is.
 With everything red in season, no birthday cake is better suited for February than the Red Velvet Cake.
-Tangy buttermilk, unsweetened cocoa, a dose of vanilla, and a touch of acidic vinegar build the dense, moist cake that's lathered in a rich cream cheese frosting.
+Tangy buttermilk, unsweetened cocoa, a dose of vanilla extract, and a touch of acidic vinegar build the dense, moist cake that's lathered in a rich cream cheese frosting.

 With a touch of red dye added, red velvet is truly one of the most unique layer cakes out there, making it perfect for the February birthday boy or girl.
 This would work as a cupcake recipe, but you would need to adjust the total time for baking.
 Get the recipe here.

 The seasons are beginning to change, fresh produce is back on the plate, and early spring birthdays are celebrating with the Easter bunny's favorite cake, Carrot Cake.
 Full of flavor, this tasty cake is packed with shredded carrot, crushed pineapple, shredded coconut, and crunchy walnuts - and raisins if you like those weird dried up things.